zacharyjkunkel/sdvxplus-controller/README.md

 # sdvxplus-controller

 This is my fully custom Sound Voltex (sdvx) controller that has enough buttons to play pretty much any other mania style rhythm game.
+The microcontroller is running Arduino and taking advantage of its many libraries for simplicity.
 ![20211203_172135_2](https://user-images.githubusercontent.com/95504904/144685637-27c9d163-fd02-41ed-aade-0c5286d8aecc.jpg)

 ![20211203_172153](https://user-images.githubusercontent.com/95504904/144685624-b5832a84-6c20-4893-8d42-1e8b78b1f5c0.jpg)